 - state and local income taxes or sales taxes,

-- employee business expenses and other miscellaneous expenses (exceeding 2 percent of adjusted gross income).
+- employee business expenses and other miscellaneous expenses (exceeding 2 percent of adjusted gross income) in 2017.

 When the time comes to sell a home, taxpayers could find their gain from a sale taxed.
 But taxpayers can decrease or eliminate that tax if they can show they gained less than certain amount.
 If the seller owned and used the home as a main residence for at least two of the past five years before selling it, they can usually exclude up to $250,000 ($500,000 for joint filers) of the gain from taxable income.

 Most people will of course have their HUD or closing disclosure statement showing their original cost, but they also need to keep records of substantial improvements and their costs.
-To qualify, an improvement must add to the value of the home, prolong its life or adapt it to new uses.
+To qualify for this tax benefit of homeownership, an improvement must add to the value of the home, prolong its life or adapt it to new uses.
 Maintenance costs, such as painting the home, do not count as upgrades increasing a homeowner’s basis.

 While the gain on the sale of a house can be taxed, the loss on the sale of a personal residence is not deductible.